Austria's Immofinanz ditches planned merger with rival CA Immo

-VIENNA (Reuters) - Property firm Immofinanz (IMFI.VI) effectively abandoned its planned merger with CA Immo (CAIV.VI) on Wednesday following pressure from an activist investor, saying it is now considering selling its 26 percent stake in its Austrian rival.
+VIENNA, Feb 28 (Reuters) - Property firm Immofinanz effectively abandoned its planned merger with CA Immo on Wednesday following pressure from an activist investor, saying it is now considering selling its 26 percent stake in its Austrian rival.

 The firms agreed in April 2016 to create one of the biggest real estate groups in central and eastern Europe, on condition that Immofinanz sold its Russia portfolio first.